 Low battery | Try again with one of the other card readers that are paired with the mobile device.
 In the meantime, recharge the card reader where the issue occurred. |

-Bluetooth disabled | On the mobile device, turn Bluetooth on and try again. |
+Bluetooth issue | On the mobile device, ensure Bluetooth permissions are enabled.
+Turn Bluetooth on and try again. |

 Out of range | Bring the mobile device and the card reader closer together. |